 NOW TV to raise price of Entertainment Pass

-NOW is raising the price of its Entertainment Pass this autumn, not long after its last price increase around the same time last year.
+NOW is raising the price of its Entertainment Membership this autumn, not long after its last price increase around the same time last year.

-NOW TV’s Entertainment Pass, though, is arguably its flagship offering.
+NOW’s Entertainment Membership, though, is arguably its flagship offering.
 Sky’s exclusive deal with HBO and Showtime means that it’s home to some of the most sought-after TV shows around, including HBO’s Succession and The Plot Against America, FOX UK’s The Walking Dead and Sky and HBO’s own Chernobyl, as well as newer originals such as Brassic, Code 404, Gangs of London and Save Me.

-In recent months, Sky has also launched two new channels, Sky Nature and Sky Documentaries, which are both included in NOW TV’s Entertainment Pass, with new titles ranging from music industry exposé On the Record to Hulu’s Hillary Clinton docuseries, Hillary.
+In recent months, Sky has also launched two new channels, Sky Nature and Sky Documentaries, which are both included in NOW’s Entertainment Membership, with new titles ranging from music industry exposé On the Record to Hulu’s Hillary Clinton docuseries, Hillary.
 Sky Comedy also launched earlier this year, becoming the home of exclusives such as Run, The Righteous Gemstones and Betty, plus Saturday Night Live in full.
 Sky Crime also launched in the UK last year.

 The new price takes effect for new and existing customers from 1st September 2020, so any existing subscribers will see their monthly rate increase from that date onwards.

-For more information about the Entertainment Pass, or to sign up, click here.
+For more information about the Entertainment Membership, or to sign up, click here.